yashmanne/Wildfire-Analysis/README.md

 * [Additional AQS Info](https://www.epa.gov/aqs/aqs-manuals-and-guides)

 ## Code
-The code for accessing and analyzing the data can be found in the following file:
+The code for accessing and analyzing the wildfire data can be found in the following files:
 * [`analysis-part1-SmokeEstimates.ipynb`](./analysis-part1-SmokeEstimates.ipynb): An interactive Jupyter Notebook providing a detailed walkthrough of the entire data exploration, analysis, and storage process of the Wildfire data.
 Additionally, includes code for the smoke estimates & forecasting as well as the comparison of the estimate and the AQI data.
 * [`analysis-part1-AQI.ipynb`](./analysis-part1-AQI.ipynb): An interactive Jupyter Notebook providing a detailed walkthrough of the entire data acquisition, analysis, and storage process of the EPA AQS AQI data.
 Note that some portions of the code were developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
 This code was provided under the [Creative Commons](https://creativecommons.org) [CC-BY license](https://creativecommons.org/licenses/by/4.0/).
 The rest of the code lies under the standard [MIT license](./LICENSE).

+* [`Extension-Data_Exploration.ipynb`](./Extension-Data_Exploration.ipynb): An interactive Jupyter Notebook providing a detailed walkthrough of the data exploration, analysis, and storage process of the county and state respiratory health data.
+Additionally, includes code for the EDA plots.
+* [`Extension-HospitalizationModeling.ipynb`](./Extension-HospitalizationModeling.ipynb): An interactive Jupyter Notebook providing a detailed walkthrough of forecasting the respiratory health indicators and linking it with the earlier smoke estimates.

 ## Output Files
 ### Data
 * [`./output/final_annual_AQU_1983-2023.csv`](./output/final_annual_AQU_1983-2023.csv): Contains the final average max daily summary AQI during the fire season from 1983 onward.
 The data has 2 variables:
   * `year`: the year
   * `aqi`: the annual average AQI value for the fire season.

-[`./output/redmond_smoke_estimates.csv`](./output/redmond_smoke_estimates.csv): Contains the final calculated smoke estimates from 1963 onward.
+* [`./output/redmond_smoke_estimates.csv`](./output/redmond_smoke_estimates.csv): Contains the final calculated smoke estimates from 1963 onward.
 The data has 3 variables:
   * `Fire_Year`: the year of the fire season
   * `annual_smoke_intake`: the cumulative smoke intake from all fires in that year.
   * `daily_avg_fire_szn`: the average daily smoke intake during the fire season.
-Derived from `annual_smoke_intake` by the 184 days of the fire season.
+Derived from `annual_smoke_intake` by dividing by the 184 days of the fire season.
+* [`./output/wildfire_smoke_forecast_1963-2050.csv`](./output/wildfire_smoke_forecast_1963-2050.csv): Contains the final annual smoke index from 1963-2020 and the forecasted annual smoke index until 2050.
+The data has 2 variables:
+  * `Fire_Year`: the year of the fire season
+  * `Annual Smoke Index`: the average daily smoke intake during the fire season.
+The forecast is done through an ARIMA model.

 ### Images
 * [`./output/figure1-fires_freq_by_distance.png`](./outptut/figure1-fires_freq_by_distance.png): a histogram showing the number of fires occurring at every 50-mile increment from Redmond, OR up to 1250 miles.